 Monkeys are NOT used to harvest the coconuts which are used for Lucy Bee coconut products and this forms part of our Fair Trade certification.

 Our producer from the Philippines says “In the Philippines, it is not custom to utilize monkeys or any other animals to collect coconuts from the tree.
 Harvesting method is either manual (climbing) or using bamboo pole.”

 With regard to our Solomon Islands oil, there are no monkeys in the Pacific islands.
 “Our Pacific coconut farmers do all the work of collecting, carting and selling the coconuts themselves and both they and the coconut oil producers are paid a fair wage for their efforts.
 This is part of our fair trade charter.”

 And our Sri Lankan oil producer commented “Sri Lanka, being primarily a Buddhist country, practices kindness to all living things.
 I have not witnessed these types of practices in Sri Lanka although wild monkeys do sometimes picks coconuts for their own consumption.

-The FairTSA Fair Trade scheme also includes the factory workers that produce the coconuts.
+The FairTSA Fair Trade scheme also includes the factory workers.
 Not all Fair Trade schemes do this.

 FairTSA ensure that all workers initally earn at least the minimum wage and 10% above minimum wage after 3 years.
 As well as checking that working conditions are safe, they ensure that workers can join trade unions if they exist in the region and, if not, they have the right to organise themselves and elect representatives who are paid to meet every month for a few hours to discuss their issues and negotiate with management.